iKunalmathur/iKunalmathur/README.md

 # Hey There 👋, I'm Kunal Mathur

 - 👨‍💻 Passionate and creative Full-Stack developer.
-- 🚀 Love To Explore & Diving Into New Technologies.
+- 🚀 Love To Explore & Dive into New Technologies.
 - 🎯 Having The Ability To Analyze And Solve Problems With The Combination Of Project Experience.
-- 🗺 Delh, India.
+- 📍 Delhi Se Hoon...

 ## Tech Stack 🎒

-- PHP/Laravel
+- PHP / Laravel
-- Node + Next js
+- Next js
 - MySQL, REST API
+- VS Code
+- Figma, XD
-- Vs Code, Figma
+- Linux

 ## Social Contacts 🤝